-Supported by the Esmée Fairbairn Foundation, these paid roles are an integral part of the Factory International team.
+The Neighbourhood Organiser Programme is supported by the Esmée Fairbairn Foundation.
+These paid roles are an integral part of the Factory International team.

 I do a lot for people in Salford and Broughton, like raising funds to support people who might be struggling, and organising community activities and fun days.
 This year I won a Citizen of the Year award from Salford City Council.

 Some of the community centres I used to visit as a kid gave me opportunities to go on trips and do activities that my parents couldn’t afford.
 I now enjoy bringing those opportunities to people in my community and passing on what I know.

 Before being a Neighbourhood Organiser, I knew nothing about Factory International or MIF.
 It’s been great getting people involved and I like to challenge the organisation by being a voice for my community.

 I am a DJ, Producer, Curator and Artist.
 I work across Greater Manchester on various projects and programmes.